teckcamp/teckcamp.github.io/privacy.md

 **<a id="Disclosures of your personal data"></a>7.
 Disclosures of your personal data**

 We collect information about you from third-party services [Purposes for which we will use your personal data] above, that we work closely with to provide, promote, and improve our Services.
 These third-parties include, but are not limited to:
-- External Providers such as [Slack](https://slack.com/intl/en-gb/privacy-policy), [Hubspot](https://legal.hubspot.com/privacy-policy), [Mailchimp](https://mailchimp.com/legal/privacy/) [Zapier](https://zapier.com/privacy/) so we can contact you and so you can be part of the Meetup Mates community.
+- External Providers such as [Slack](https://slack.com/intl/en-gb/privacy-policy), [Hubspot](https://legal.hubspot.com/privacy-policy), [Mailchimp](https://mailchimp.com/legal/privacy/) [Zapier](https://zapier.com/privacy/) so we can contact you and so you can be part of the Teck Camp community.

 If you use a third-party service or platform or click on third-party links, the collection, use, and disclosure of your information will be subject to the privacy policies and other terms and conditions of such third-parties.
 You should review such privacy policies, terms, and other agreements before you submit any personal information to these services.